gwyatt40/Intermediate-Arduino/README.md

 ## Hello LCD

 ### Description
 This was my first time ever using an LCD screen!
-The project was simply to wire one to an arduino and have it print the words "Hello World" above a timer counting the seconds since the program began.
-First, I followed the instructions from the [adafruit page].
+The project was simply to wire one to an Arduino and have it print the words "Hello World" above a timer counting the seconds since the program began.
+To begin, I wired the LCD to the arduino following the steps from the [Adafruit page linked on Canvas](https://learn.adafruit.com/character-lcds/wiring-a-character-lcd).
+Then I started a code using the setup libraries from the Canvas assignment page.
+I used lcd.begin(), lcd.setcursor(), and lcd.print() to print Hello World! on the first line of the LCD.
+I put this in void setup().
+Then I went to void loop() created a timer function and set the cursor to the second line.

 ### Code